top of page

 About

-Mark Hussey is Distinguished Professor of English Emeritus at Pace University in New York.
-He is founding editor of Woolf Studies Annual, General Editor of the Harcourt Annotated Edition of the Works of Virginia Woolf (for which he edited To the Lighthouse), on the editorial board of the Cambridge Edition of the Works of Virginia Woolf (for which he edited Between the Acts), and is a co-editor of Virginia Woolf Miscellany.
+Mark Hussey has published widely on Virginia Woolf and the Bloomsbury Group.
+He is General Editor of the Harcourt Annotated Edition of the Works of Virginia Woolf (for which he edited To the Lighthouse); on the editorial board of the Cambridge Edition of the Works of Virginia Woolf (for which he edited Between the Acts); and a co-editor of Virginia Woolf Miscellany.
 Modernism’s Print Cultures, co-written with Faye Hammill, came out in 2016 as part of Bloomsbury Academic’s New Modernisms series.
-His biography of Clive Bell is published by Bloomsbury (UK) .
-Edinburgh UP will publish his Selected Letters of Clive Bell: Art, Love and War in Bloomsbury in 2023.
+His biography of Clive Bell is published by Bloomsbury (UK) and available in paperback.
+Selected Letters of Clive Bell: Art, Love and War in Bloomsbury is out in paperback from EUP.
+Mrs Dalloway: Biography of a Novel was published in May 2025 by Manchester University Press on the exact centenary of Woolf's novel.

 My Books